 These constitute the minimum common requirements established by Article 5.
-In addition, States Parties are encouraged to take additional measures in accordance with the Preamble to the Treaty, which emphasizes that: 'nothing in this Treaty prevents States from maintaining and adopting additional effective measures to further the object and purpose of the Treaty' (paragraph 12 of the Preamble).
+In addition, States Parties are encouraged to take additional measures.
+The Preamble to the Treaty emphasizes that: 'nothing in this Treaty prevents States from maintaining and adopting additional effective measures to further the object and purpose of the Treaty' (paragraph 12 of the Preamble).